 Environmental Impact of Dredging

-Since dredging requires the removal of unwanted sediment at the expense of the water body’s wildlife, it possesses a huge threat to the water body's health, shoreline, and landscape.
-The primary focus of traditional dredging is to remove the submerged sediment deposits; as a result, the environmental effects of dredging also revolve around this focal point.
+Since dredging requires the removal of unwanted sediment at the expense of the water body’s wildlife, it poses a huge threat to the water body's health, shoreline, and landscape.
+The primary focus of traditional dredging is to remove the submerged sediment deposits.
+The environmental consequences include:

-- The turbidness of the soil, or cloudiness, under the water, is altered because of the changes in the soil composition.
-These alterations can cause further issues after the dredging process is complete due to the creation of new, harmful organisms, transferring unwanted organisms to other parts of the body of water leading to a larger spread of contamination and the release of unwanted nutrients.
+- Transferring unwanted organisms to other parts of the body of water, leading to a larger spread of contamination and the release of unwanted nutrients.

-- In addition to the composition changes within the water body, as previously mentioned, the process of dredging takes a toll on the landscape and shoreline of the water.
-In order to bring in the equipment needed for dredging, it may be required to remove trees and other vegetation surrounding the water body.
+- A heavy toll on the landscape and shoreline of the water.
+In order to bring in the equipment needed for dredging, it may be required to remove trees and other vegetation surrounding the water body, and afterward replace them.

 Natural and Inexpensive Dredging Alternative for Sediment Removal